Maasdorf (Bad Liebenwerda): History

 On 22 April 1945, shortly before World War II ended, the Red Army entered Maasdorf, confiscating horses and burning a plot with an abandoned military vehicle.
 On 11 May 1945, Russian soldiers shot the village schoolteacher, Karl Drechsler, in the school garden in front of his wife.

 The land reform in the Bad Liebenwerda district began in the autumn of 1945, expropriating estates over 100 hectares, including buildings, livestock, and equipment.
 In Maasdorf, 157 hectares, including the estate of Paul Weiland, were redistributed.
 The Mittelhausen Pond estate, owned by the von Kuczkowski noble family, was also affected.

-In the German Democratic Republic, established in 1949, Maasdorf was initially part of Saxony-Anhalt until its dissolution in 1952.
-It then belonged to the Cottbus district until reunification in 1990.
 In 1993, during Brandenburg’s district reform, Maasdorf was incorporated into Bad Liebenwerda, alongside Dobra, Kosilenzien, Kröbeln, Lausitz, Möglenz, Neuburxdorf, Oschätzchen, Prieschka, Thalberg, Theisa, Zeischa, and Zobersdorf.